Google launches new phones, wireless earbuds, laptops and smart speakers

 Google also launched both a smaller, cheaper version of its Google Home smart speaker called the Mini and a larger, more expensive version called Max.

 Priced at £49, the Google Home Mini is clearly designed to compete against Amazon’s rival product, the Echo Dot.
-It’s an attempt to bring users into the Google Assistant ecosystem instead of choosing Amazon’s Alexa, at a time when the smart speaker market is still nascent.
+It’s an attempt to bring users into the Google Assistant ecosystem while smart speakers are still nascent instead of Amazon’s Alexa

 One of its key features, which is set to be rolled out in the next few days, allows the user to search for more than three million recipes and follow step-by-step cooking instructions from the smart speaker.

-The Max is Google’s premium-level speaker and is packed with dual 4.5-inch subwoofers and tweeters to deliver bass-heavy music.
+The Max on the other hand is Google’s premium-level speaker and is packed with dual 4.5-inch subwoofers and tweeters that can deliver bass-heavy music.

 The device is just over 10mm thick, weighs 1.1kg and can get up to two hours of use when charged for 15 minutes.